MatthieuScarset/drucom/README.md

 ## Getting started

-Fetch data from the web and merge into one JSON file per entity.
+Fetch data from the web:

 ```bash
 # =====================================================